YunShiTiger/k8s-1/开源sso单点登录验证Authelia docker部署.md

 Pulling Authelia docker image for setup
 What root domain would you like to protect? (default/no selection is example.com): wzxmt.com Generating SSL certificate for *.wzxmt.com
-Enter your username for Authelia: wzxmt.com
+Enter your username for Authelia: wzxmt
-Enter your display name for Authelia (eg. John Doe): wzxmt Enter a password for wzxmt.com:
+Enter your display name for Authelia (eg. John Doe): wzxmt Enter a password for wzxmt:
 ......
 Setup completed successfully.